-In order to foster its scholars' academic success, Somerset College Preparatory Academy maintains a number of provisions for assisting those scholars who are deficient in their academic performance.
-Among these is the policy of limiting scholar participation in all school sponsored extracurricular and interscholastic activities until such time as s/he demonstrates sufficient improvement in his/her studies.
+To foster scholars' academic success, Somerset College Preparatory Academy maintains several provisions for assisting those scholars who are deficient in their academic performance.
+Among these is the policy of limiting scholar participation in all school sponsored extracurricular and interscholastic activities until the time as the scholar demonstrates sufficient improvement in their studies.

-In order for scholars to participate in Extracurricular Activities they must have a LEE form signed by their teachers that includes their current grade and a comment section.
-This permission slip must be signed for each activity.
-(Example: If the volleyball team has 3 matches in 1 month, scholars on the volleyball team would need to get the permission slip signed by every teacher, every time, in order to participate.)
+To participate in Extracurricular Activities, scholars must have a Learning Experience Elsewhere (LEE) form signed by their teachers that includes their current grade and a comment section.
+This LEE form must be signed for each activity.
+(Example: If the volleyball team has 3 matches in 1 month, scholars on the volleyball team would need the LEE form signed by every teacher, every time, to participate.)

+NORMS:

-NORMS: Scholars are ineligible who, at the distribution of grade reports, are failing ONE or more subjects (grade of 59% or lower) and/or are on Academic Probation.
+Scholars who, at the distribution of grade reports, are failing ONE or more subjects (grade of 59% or lower) and/or are on Academic Probation are ineligible.

-Scholars may also be declared ineligible indefinitely due to disciplinary reasons as determined by the Administration, in the judgment of the Principal and/or Assistant Principal for Academics, if their academic welfare is in jeopardy.
+Scholars may also be declared ineligible indefinitely due to disciplinary reasons as determined by the Administration, in the judgment of the Principal and/or Vice Principal for Academics, if their academic welfare is in jeopardy.